 Skyline Education offers rigor and relevance that supports Differentiated Instruction by increasing both knowledge and experience by providing a Multi-Tiered System of Supports (MTSS) for students.
 MTSS is a term used to describe an evidence-based model of schooling that uses data-based problem-solving to integrate academic and behavioral instruction and intervention.
 The integrated instruction and intervention is delivered to students in varying intensities (multiple tiers) based on student need.
 “Need-driven” decision-making seeks to ensure that district resources reach the appropriate students at the appropriate levels to accelerate the performance of ALL students to achieve and/or exceed proficiency.
 Advanced learning students also have options for acceleration, enrichment, or both.
 For example, Honors and AP courses are provided at individual schools.

 Digital Learning Models

-Skyline’s digital blended learning models supports students to learn at school and at home.
-Best practices are shared across Skyline’s network of schools, schools outside our network, the Arizona State Charter Association , National Central Association Commission on Accreditation and the US Department of Education.
+Skyline’s digital blended learning models support students to learn at school and at home.
+Best practices are shared across Skyline’s network of schools, schools outside our network, the Arizona State Charter Association, National Central Association Commission on Accreditation, and the US Department of Education.

 College and Career Readiness Standards

-The Skyline network of schools have adopted College and Career Readiness Standards (CCRS) that are aligned with both Arizona state and national standards and support our mission of providing high quality education programs and services designed to stimulate life-long learning.
+The Skyline network of schools has adopted College and Career Readiness Standards (CCRS) that are aligned with both Arizona academic standards and national standards.
+This supports our mission of providing high-quality education programs and services designed to stimulate life-long learning.